Germany Visa for Indians: how to apply?

-Do Indian passeport holders need a Schengen Visa to travel to Germany?
+Do Indians need a visa to travel to Germany?

 Yes.
-Germany is in both the European Union (EU) and the Schengen Area of countries that have abolished border controls between each others’ borders - which Indians need a visa to enter.
+Germany is in both the European Union (EU) and the Schengen Area of European countries that have abolished border controls between each other - and Indians need a visa to enter.

 How do I apply for a Germany Visa from India?